 Since many artificial materials have been introduced, the marble slabs are no longer used in isolation.
 Now, the sophisticated gloss of the stone can be seen playing with elements like wooden panels, metal inlays, even pieces of art.

 Furthermore, carpets are still in use – albeit sparingly, as uninterrupted expanses of marble makes the room look more spacious.

 Did you think the increased accessibility of the precious stone may have resulted in saturated interiors?
 On the contrary, only a handful of affluent homes invest in high quality marble in large quantities.
 Having other, cheaper materials at their disposal nudges people towards using marble in select few areas of the house.
-But after 15-20 years of construction, you’ll need to change everything – all but the flooring/marble.
+But after 15-20 years of construction, you’ll need to change everything – all but the marble flooring and cladding.

 While the stone itself is timeless, the ways it has been used to describe opulence and elitism has evolved extraordinarily over the decades.
-Trends have come and gone, but the stones have proven to be evergreen.
+Trends have come and gone, but the marble has proven to be evergreen.